Harissa

 • 2 cans good tuna in olive oil

-• 3 tbsp mayo, and more for construction
+• 3 tbsp mayo, plus more for the bread

 • 4 tbsp Villa Jerada Harissa